Portrait of Brooks McMillin

 About

-I'm a security engineer who treats AI as the next infrastructure problem.
-After a decade across web application firewalls, abuse investigations, and platform security, I now lead a small team at Dropbox focused on the messiest part of modern shipping: keeping AI features from quietly turning into attack surface.
+A decade later, I lead a small team at Dropbox.
+We work on the messiest part of modern shipping: keeping AI features from quietly turning into attack surface.

-My background is unusual for AI security work — I came up through hands-on operational security, not ML research.
-That shapes how I think about agents and LLMs.
-I treat them as capable but fundamentally untrusted processes, the same way I'd treat a third-party binary running in production.
-The interesting question isn't "can we trust the model?" — it's "what does the system look like when we assume we can't?"
+My background is unusual for AI security.
+I came up through operational security, not ML research.
+That shapes what I'm trying to do for the teams I work with: help them ship AI features fast without staying up at night wondering what the agent is doing.
+The interesting question isn't "can we trust the model?"
+It's "what does the system look like when we assume we can't?"

 Read Article